 It seems obvious, but you have no idea how often I hear of people growing crops just because they know they'll grow well in their climate.
 This is one of the 8 common mistakes made by new gardeners I hear about all the time.

 Choosing crops will vary from person to person based on likes and dislikes.
-But the most important thing when choosing which crops to grow is to be thinking about what your family eats on a regular basis and only grow what you'll actually eat.
+But the most important thing when choosing which crops to grow is to think about what your family eats on a regular basis and only grow what you’ll actually eat.

 Know Your Climate

-Don't always go off the garden zone you're in, there are always micro-climates in each growing zone that can drastically affect how your garden grows.
+Don’t always go off the garden zone you’re in.
+There are always micro-climates in each growing zone that can drastically affect how your garden grows.
+It’s best to know your average first and last frost dates.

 First and Last Frost Dates

-Know your average first and last frost date and your average summer temperatures.
+Knowing your average first and last frost date and your average summer temperatures will help you know when to start your garden and what crops you can grow in a season.

 I'm always shocked when I find out that most people only grow a summer garden.
 Knowing your average temperatures will help you know what vegetables to plant when in your area, which are all keys to having a successful garden.